-Users of this Advisory Circular are reminded that the provisions of the Civil Aviation Authority Act 1996 (2053), CAAN Airport Certificate Regulations 2004 (2061) and other applicable regulatory documentation, rather than this Advisory Circular, determine the requirements of, and the obligations imposed by or under, the civil aviation legislation.
+Users of this Advisory Circular are requested that the provisions of the Civil Aviation Authority Act - 1996 (2053 B.S.), CAAN Airport Certificate Regulations - 2004 (First Amendment - 2016), Civil Aviation Regulation 2002, (Third Amendment 2017) and Civil Aviation Requirements (CAR-19) rather than this Advisory Circular, determine the requirements of, and the obligations imposed by or under, the civil aviation legislation.
 Users should refer to the applicable provisions when any doubt arises.